Streamlinelv/cartbounty/README.md

 * If a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
 After this, the cart will be instantly updated if it is altered or an item is removed from the cart.

 * You can enable Exit Intent popup to offer saving unregistered user's shopping cart for later.
-With help of Exit Intent Technology you can capture even more abandoned carts by displaying a message including an email field that the customer can fill to save his shopping cart.
+With the help of Exit Intent Technology you can capture even more abandoned carts by displaying a message including an email field that the customer can fill to save his shopping cart.
 Exit Intent will be triggered as soon as the user tries to leave your shop with a filled shopping cart.
 If you would like to make it work on mobile devices, please upgrade to our Pro version.
 Please note that Exit Intent popup will only be showed to unregistered users once per hour after they have added an item to their shopping cart.